Year 3 'Meet The Teacher' Session

 The Year Three team are made up of:

 Mr Hipkiss, Assistant Head teacher (Curie Class Teacher Monday, Tuesday, Wednesday and Friday)

 Mrs Collins, Curie Class Teacher (Thursday)

-Mrs Catchpole, Curie Teaching Assistant.
+Mrs Palmer, Curie Teaching Assistant.

-Mrs Campbell, Nightingale Class Teaching Assistant.
+Mrs Stiff, Nightingale Class Teaching Assistant

 Mrs Dey, Class Teacher (KS2 Science Lead)

-Mrs Scott, Pasteur Class Teaching Assistant
+Mrs Braund, Pasteur Class Teaching Assistant

 Pasteur class is located on the left hand side at the front of the school.
 In the morning, children can come in through the main gate by the bike racks.
 They will need to turn right after the gate and travel past Berners-Lee and the library to the classroom.
 At the end of the day, parents can collect the children from outside the same gate at the designated pick up zone.

 Year 3 is a particularly exciting year because the children: